dergigi/dergigi.github.io/bitcoin/resources.md

 </ul>

-I would argue that the ethos of GNU and UNIX programming are important corner stones for Bitcoin.
+I would argue that the ethos of GNU and UNIX programming are important corner stones for Bitcoin as well.
 Further, Bitcoin is a pragmatic piece of software, which is why I consider *The Pragmatic Programmer* a great book for anyone who wishes to hack away on Bitcoin.

 #### Computation and Complexity Theory